hshaddix/StripClustering_06-11-2024/slides.md

 - Less storage necessary and higher iteration frequency
 - Good for kernelization and inclusion into general FPGA pipeline

-Have continued to learn HLS pretty actively using AMD tutorials and other resources:
+Have continued to learn HLS pretty actively using online manuals and resources:

 <style>
   .split {